 There’s also the option of self-help.
 This is great if you don’t have access to professional help.
 And even if you do, self-help can be an empowering and effective path to take.
-For some ideas about how to do this, have a look at the excellent phobias and fears page on the helpguide.com website.
+For some ideas about how to do this, have a look at the excellent phobias and fears page on helpguide.com.

-In 2012, researchers at Ryerson University Sleep & Depression Laboratory in Toronto showed that many adults with insomnia may in fact be afraid of the dark.
+In 2012, researchers at Ryerson University Sleep & Depression Laboratory in Toronto showed that many adults with insomnia might be afraid of the dark.

-Reported in science daily, the study leader Dr Carney said that some insomniacs they treat would sleep with a light, television or computer left on.
-Some would fall asleep on the couch, but when they woke up and went to bed wouldn’t be able to fall asleep again.
+The study leader, Dr. Carney, said that some insomniacs they treat would sleep with a light, television or computer left on.
+And some would fall asleep on the couch, but when they woke up and went to bed wouldn’t be able to fall asleep again.

 In the study, 93 college students were given 2 questionnaires: the insomnia severity index and a fear of the dark questionnaire.

 They discovered that nearly half admitted to having a fear of the dark phobia.
 Furthermore, 46% of poor sleepers admitted this compared to 26% of good sleepers.